See all testimonials

 - Filter by IP address for either inclusion or exclusion

-- Authenticate via LDAP or Active Directory (LDAP, LDAPS, AD, ADS)
+- Authenticate via LDAP or Active Directory (LDAP, LDAPS, AD, ADS, PAM)

-- Ban IPs or block accounts in real time
+- View and Ban IPs or block accounts or live sessions in real time

 User Security: Accounts can be temporarily or permanently blocked according to account or IP.
 Admin may choose how aggressively to block brute force attacks (based on consecutive login attempts).